dhivijit/Clipboard-Sync-ios-win/README.md

 # Clipboard Sync between iOS and Windows

 ### This application works by hosting a NodeJS server on the Windows device, the shortcuts app on iPhone will use a shortcut to share the clipboard with the Windows device.
-It is one way sharing meaning you can only transfer the clipboard of your iOS device to your computer but not reverse.
 <br>

 # Set up